Labour mobility and cross-border matching – why does it matter?

 The scores in the chart above are based on the mandatory data provided for each of the 11 indicators:

-• 1 point – if all the mandatory data were provided for an indicator
+- 1 point – if all the mandatory data were provided for an indicator

-• 0.5 points – for providing some of the mandatory data
+- 0.5 points – for providing some of the mandatory data

-• 0 points – if no mandatory data were provided
+- 0 points – if no mandatory data were provided

 Indicator [2]: IT compliance for the EURES portal

-This chart shows the extent to which the National Coordination Offices transfer job applications/CVs and job vacancies to the EURES portal via the required channel.
+This chart shows the extent to which the national coordination offices transfer job applications/CVs and job vacancies to the EURES portal via the required channel.

 The score in this chart is based on whether just vacancies or just CVs are transferred through the single channel, or both vacancies and CVs:

-• 1 point – if a country transfers only vacancies or only CVs
+- 1 point – if a country transfers only vacancies or only CVs

-• 2 points – if it transfers both vacancies and CVs
+- 2 points – if it transfers both vacancies and CVs

 Indicator [3]: Labour market share

-Source: PMS data collection 2022 and Eurostat
+Sources: PMS data collection 2023 and Eurostat jvs_q_nace2

 Indicator [4]: User satisfaction with EURES services